xcube-dev/xcube/README.md

       -o, --output <OUTPUT>  Output path.
 Defaults to 'out.zarr' -f, --format <FORMAT>  Format of the output.
 If not given, guessed from
                              <OUTPUT>.
-      -p, --params <PARAMS>  Parameters specific for the output format.
+      --params <PARAMS>      Parameters specific for the output format.
 Comma- separated list of <key>=<value> pairs.
-      -c, --chunks <CHUNKS>  Chunk sizes for each dimension.
+      --chunks <CHUNKS>  Chunk sizes for each dimension.
 Comma-separated list of <dim>=<size> pairs, e.g. "time=1,lat=270,lon=270"
       --help                 Show this message and exit.